 LAWS 3506.4 Anti-money laundering and the financing of terrorism and proliferation: theories of global justice

 The course will focus on practical and theoretical issues of global justice as they pertain to anti-money laundering and combating the financing of terrorism.
 What are our obligations to international justice?
 How do they influence financial integrity law?
 The course will consider the normative basis of jurisprudence, comparing legal positivism to natural law theory.
 Next, the course will look at theories of global justice suitable to answer normative questions on what law should aim at.
 The remainder of the course will consider practical issues that come into play with financial integrity law, such as corruption, poverty, distributive justice, human rights, violence, and war.

 Third Semester (4 credits)

-Capstone Research Project and Defense (4 hours)
+Thesis Research Project and Defense (4 hours)